 We have a tradition of close collaboration between faculty and students.
 If you look at recent issues of major sociology journals, you will see that many of our students co-author articles with faculty members.
 At Indiana, students do not just learn sociology through formal coursework, but also through active participation in research with one another and with faculty.
 Moreover, our graduate students are well prepared for careers in teaching as well as research.
 Most begin working as teaching assistants for faculty members and then are trained to teach their own courses.
 Our outstanding preparation of future teachers has been recognized by the American Sociological Association, which awarded us an Award for Distinguished Contributions to Teaching.
 We are the only top-ranked research department to receive this prestigious teaching award.

 You can find more information about the application process and about the graduate program here, or through the tab for the Graduate Program on the Sociology home page.
-Should you have any questions, please do not hesitate to contact the Graduate Secretary, Erin Miller (firstname.lastname@example.org), or at 812-855-2924 or the Director of Graduate Studies, Professor Ethan Michelson (email@example.com), or 812-856-1521.
+Should you have any questions, please do not hesitate to contact the Graduate Secretary, Samantha Allen (firstname.lastname@example.org), or at 812-855-2924 or the Director of Graduate Studies, Professor Ethan Michelson (email@example.com), or 812-856-1521.

 Please also read the welcome letter for new graduate students from the President of the Graduate Student Association.